8-K Filings Explained: The Early Warning System for Investors

 - Filters by ticker, industry, exchange, and form type.

-- A watchlist view so you only see filings from names you actually care about.
+- A watchlist view so I only see filings from names I care about.

-- A mobile‑friendly interface, so you can check 8‑Ks from your phone.
+- A mobile-friendly interface for checking 8-Ks from my phone.

 SEC EDGAR: The Source of Truth

-It’s clunky, but complete.
-If something feels off in a summary, this is where you verify.
+It's clunky, but complete.
+If something feels off in a summary, this is where I verify.

 Investor Relations Sites

-Most companies mirror their 8‑Ks on their own investor relations pages.
-That’s handy for company‑by‑company research, less so for broad monitoring.
+Most companies mirror their 8-Ks on their investor relations pages.
+Useful for company-by-company research, less so for broad monitoring.

 Daily or a Few Times a Week

-- Open your Earnings Feed watchlist and scan recent 8‑Ks.
+- Open my Earnings Feed watchlist and scan recent 8-Ks.

-- Skim other 8‑Ks for your names to see if anything structural is changing (new agreements, restructurings, impairments).
+- Skim other 8-Ks for my names to see if anything structural is changing.

 Around Earnings Season